vijayps-undefined53/guest-list/README.md

 This is a full stack project that has front end reactjs , bootstrap Backend Java with Spring Boot and JDBC  .

-This project create and edit a guest list
+This project creates and edit a guest list of hotel .